 Consider an economy with a final good sector and an intermediate goods sector.
 There are two types of skills: high-skilled and low-skilled labor.
-Their endowments are given by $\overline{H}$ and $\overline{L}$ , respectively.
+Their endowments are given by \overline{H} and \overline{L} , respectively.
 These skills differ in that the high-skilled labor can do both high-skill and low-skill tasks while the low-skilled labor can do only a low-skill task.
 As will be shown later, this excludes the possibility that the relative wage of high-skilled to low-skilled labor is less than one in equilibrium.

 The production side is as follows.
 The final good sector is perfectly competitive and non-traded.
 It uses a continuum of differentiated intermediate goods and the high skill.
+The technology is then given by the following constant returns to scale production function:

-Acemoglu (2003) might not be successful in explaining the fact that the U.S. and Mexico showed the surprisingly similar timing of the rise in skill premium.
+9 Acemoglu (2003) might not be successful in explaining the fact that the U.S. and Mexico showed the surprisingly similar timing of the rise in skill premium.
 This is because the rise in skill premium in Mexico should be driven by the spillover effects in his model but this spillover process usually takes many years.